famotidine (generic name)

 - Women's Health

 What is this medicine?FAMOTIDINE (fa MOE ti deen) is a type of antihistamine that blocks the release of stomach acid.
 It is used to treat stomach or intestinal ulcers.
-It can also relieve heartburn from acid reflux.
+It can relieve ulcer pain and discomfort, and the heartburn from acid reflux.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: